temporal-sa/temporal-infra-provisioning-demo/README.md

 - Do we want to take arguments for each namespace in the .tf files or keep them declarative?
 - Do we want to generate certs with Vault?
 Or generate here in the TF?
 - Is this something we want to use for ephermeral scale testing environments?
+- Do we want to make this save statefiles / planfiles across runs?
+Is this valuable enough?

 ## Notes